glowkeeper/P3D/docs/labs/week5Session1.md

 }
 ```

 Drag the script onto the _SpawnManager_, then drag the _Ball_  into the script's _M Object_ field and the _Spawn Point_ into its _Spawn Point_ field.
 Set the _Max Objects_ field to 10.
 Press _Play_ - if your _Game_ tab looks something similar to Figure 2, below, then congratulations!
-You have created your first script!
+You have created a scripted game!

 ![](./images/scriptedScene.png)